Accurate ADMET Prediction with XGBoost: Conclusion

 \section{Conclusion}

 In this study, we applied XGBoost for ADMET prediction.
 XGBoost can effectively learn molecule features ranging from fingerprints to descriptors.
 For the 22 tasks on TDC benchmark, our model is ranked first in 11 tasks with all tasks ranked in top 5.
+The web server, ADMETboost, can be freely accessed at \url{https://ai-druglab.smu.edu/admet}.